 Are you struggling to understand faith?

-To understand faith I always have to put it in terms of a relationship.
-When we speak of a Biblical faith, we are speaking in terms of having faith…trusting…based upon our relationship with God through His son, Jesus Christ.
+I have learned to understand faith I have to put it in terms of a relationship.
+When we speak of a Biblical faith, we are speaking in terms of having faith – trusting – based upon our relationship with God through His son, Jesus Christ.

-With that in mind…based on my understanding of Scripture…
+With this in mind, based on my understanding of Scripture…

 Here are 10 considerations of understanding Biblical faith: